-- Increasing visibility of pedestrians and reducing intersection conflict points
+- Increase the visibility of people walking and bicycling and reduce intersection conflict points

-- Improving or maintain transit and vehicle circulation at the intersection
+- Improve or maintain transit and vehicle circulation at the intersection

-This project will identify options to make the intersection a more inviting, safe and comfortable experience for all users.
+This project sought to identify options to make the intersection a more inviting, safe, and comfortable experience for all users.

 This project is made possible by the San Francisco County Transportation Authority through a grant of Proposition K Local Transportation Sales Tax Funds.

-Safety at the intersection of Sloat Blvd, Skyline Blvd and 39th Ave in the Outer Sunset is unsatisfactory.
-From 2008-2012:
+Safety at the intersection of Sloat Blvd, Skyline Blvd, and 39th Ave in the Outer Sunset is unsatisfactory.
+Between 2008-2012:

-- 6 people injured in traffic collisions at the Sloat/Skyline intersection
+- 6 people were injured in traffic collisions at the Sloat & Skyline intersection

-- 46 people injured in traffic collisions within a quarter-mile of the intersection
+- 46 people were injured in traffic collisions within a quarter-mile of the intersection

-- 2 reported deaths within a quarter-mile of the intersection since 2014
+- 2 deaths were reported within a quarter-mile of the intersection since 2014

 Existing intersection conditions include: